miltonjdaz/Runescape/README.md

 # Runescape

-Creating a database of drops from brutal black dragons
+I will be recording my drops from brutal black dragons and uploading the drops into GitHub.
+People can use the database for educational purposes.